Cinnamon Roll Phyllo Dough Dessert

 For equipment, you will need an 8” cast iron skillet for this recipe.
 If you don’t have one, you can make this in a round 8” cake pan or an oven safe skillet.

-- Meanwhile make the cream cheese frosting.
+Make the glaze: Meanwhile make the cream cheese glaze.
 Mix together cream cheese, confectioners sugar, and milk until smooth.
 Drizzle over cinnamon rolls and enjoy!

 Storing & Freezing